GSAK (Geocaching Swiss Army Knife)

 Associated system variables:

 $_SqlRows - Return the number of rows generated by the last "SQL" action of the Sqlite() function.
 The most common use would be know the number or rows returned by a "select" statement.
+Note: This variable is not populated/valid when using the optimized "SqlGet" option.

 $_SQL - Is a special system variable to help overcome the problem of different countries having the , (comma) as the decimal separator.
 This becomes especially relevant when using the SQL engine.
-SQLite (and the old sql() function) demands that all numerical operations use the . (period) as the decimal point.
+SQLite demands that all numerical operations use the . (period) as the decimal point.
 The main problem here is when you convert a GSAK numeric variable to a string, the string representation includes the decimal separator as per your current international settings.
 For example, your International settings are for Germany:

 $test = "$d_Difficulty"